-The waterfront abounds with all things nautical but nice, from ships, aquariums and sea-related museums to the freshest fish, and, to the west, the Vasastan, Haga and Linné districts buzz with creativity.
-Fashionistas design fair-trade threads, artists collaborate over mean espressos and street artists spice up forlorn facades.
-Stockholm may represent the ‘big time’, but many of the best ideas originate in this grassroots town.
+The waterfront abounds with all things nautical, from ships, aquariums and sea-related museums to the freshest fish.
+To the west, the Vasastan, Haga and Linné districts buzz with creativity and an appreciation for well-preserved history.